 Last November, by this time of the year, I was not only ready with my travel plan for the last week of December but had my tickets, hotel reservations and visa rolling.
 This year, I have been too lazy.
+But I don’t want you to miss the fun.
+Sri Lanka is a perfect destination for a New Year eve getaway.

 Often called the “Pearl of the Ocean”, Sri Lanka had been on my mind for a few years and I was more than convinced that it would be the right place to wrap up the year and welcome a new one.
 Since Delhi is usually cold during that time, a beautiful beach holiday was my way of welcoming a new calendar.
 And it turned out way better.
 While we celebrated the night of 31st Dec in a lovely café located on a cliff in Welligama.
 On the next day, we had a great time watching the dolphins and the whales in the Indian Ocean, near Mirissa.
 Honestly, hubby wasn’t excited about visiting Sri Lanka in the beginning.
 He had too many apprehensions.
 Thankfully, I just had to push him till we landed in Colombo.
 Soon, the island pulled up its charms on him.
 Rather, eight days felt less and on the last day, he was the first one to say that he would want to come back again.
 It is tough not to fall in love with one of the most unpretentious and resplendent country.